ananduee/graphene/Readme.md

 performance graphql server which supports variety of use cases series, parallel, remote calls etc.

 Main motivation is for me to learn and handle things like parsing, http etc.

+For tests we are relying on tests in https://github.com/graphql/graphql-js